bbauska/UC-Davis-JS-Basics/readme.md

   alt="function checkNum." />
 </p>

-But I'm going to make a new function.
+But I&apos;m going to make a new function.
 What is this thing doing?
-Well, it's checking a number.
-I'm going to make a function called checkNum, parentheses, curly braces, like so.
-Then I'm going to take this stuff, I'm going to stick it inside of checkNum, tab that in.
-It's clear that this curly brace is ending that curly brace and everything is inside.
-It's always good to be clear about your indenting if you possibly can, it really does help.
-Then down here, I'm going to run checkNum, and let's see what happens.
+Well, it&apos;s checking a number.
+I&apos;m going to make a function called checkNum, parentheses, curly braces, like so.
+Then I&apos;m going to take this stuff, I&apos;m going to stick it inside of checkNum, tab that in.
+It&apos;s clear that this curly brace is ending that curly brace and everything is inside.
+It&apos;s always good to be clear about your indenting if you possibly can, it really does help.
+Then down here, I&apos;m going to run checkNum, and let&apos;s see what happens.
 Over here when I run my script, it says enter a whole number, 54, and then you entered a really big number.
-My function is running, it's functioning, it's doing what it's supposed to do, and all that code is now inside of a function.
+My function is running, it&apos;s functioning, it&apos;s doing what it&apos;s supposed to do, and all that code is now inside of a function.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-20">2.20 Passing In and Returning Data (8:01)</h2>